DeepMind Health and research collaborations

 We currently work with two NHS hospitals to combine their clinical expertise with our machine learning technology, and together we ensure that the research we undertake will have practical benefits and save lives.
 The results of this work will be subject to rigorous clinical scrutiny, and will be published in peer-reviewed academic journals.

-As the algorithm processes more scans, it refines its understanding and interpretation of the information.
+As the algorithm processes more images, it refines its understanding and interpretation of the information.
 It then provides increasingly useful feedback, and segmentation, of the data for the clinicians to use for better diagnoses and treatment.

 All research projects go through rigorous regulatory and Trust approvals and are conducted only on non-identifiable patient data.
 You can read more about the healthcare research permissions process on our data and security page.